laurenthanhvo/foodcom-overpromise-analysis/README.md

 | Training  | 64,938    | 0.65%            |
 | Test      | 16,235    | 0.65%            |

-We performed a stratified 80/20 split to preserve the roughly 1-in-150 rate of mismatches in both sets.
+I performed a stratified 80/20 split to preserve the roughly 1-in-150 rate of mismatches in both sets.

 ---